NETWAYS/foreman-training/installation/04_installation.md

     --foreman-proxy-dhcp-nameservers="10.0.0.2" \
     --tuning development

-This will output on success something similar:
+On success this will output something similar:

     Success!
     * Foreman is running at https://foreman.localdomain
         Initial credentials are admin / PASSWORD
-    * To install an additional Foreman proxy on separate machine continue by running:
+    * To install an additional Foreman proxy on a separate machine continue by running:

         foreman-proxy-certs-generate --foreman-proxy-fqdn "$FOREMAN_PROXY" --certs-tar "/root/$FOREMAN_PROXY-certs.tar"
     * Foreman Proxy is running at https://foreman.localdomain:9090

-With the provided credentials login to 'https://foreman.localdomain' using your browser.
+With the provided credentials log in to 'https://foreman.localdomain' using your browser.

 **Hint:** You can also provide the password as an installer parameter or change it and language settings on the "My Account" page when clicking on the username in the upper right corner.